SKAO stands on shoulders of South African expertise

 · 8,785 direct and indirect job opportunities created in the Karoo region.

-· 364 Technicians trained from local communities.
+· 364 technicians trained from local communities.

 · 90% of Karoo-based staff originate from local communities.

-· 56 Small, medium, and micro enterprises (SMMEs) from all local towns were identified and went through the Karoo Entrepreneurship Development Programme.
+· 56 small, medium, and micro enterprises (SMMEs) from all local towns were identified and went through the Karoo Entrepreneurship Development Programme.
 These SMMEs have been mentored and trained on how to implement their newly acquired business skills in their own businesses.

-· R147-million (~€7.3m ) Awarded to 21 SMMEs nationally through a financial assistance programme.
+· R147m (~€7.3m ) Awarded to 21 SMMEs nationally through a financial assistance programme.
 This has empowered local and national industry and institutions to acquire skills and expertise in advanced technologies and development programmes.

 · 27 local people employed from Carnarvon and surrounding communities, working in operations and maintenance of the infrastructure and telescopes, housekeeping, and security services.
 An accredited artisan training centre has also been established in town to train electrical engineers.